Building Political Will to Fund Academic Research in Cellular Agriculture

-By taking the tools of tissue engineering and adapting them to work on a scale as large as agriculture, cell-cultured meat has the potential to change the world in ways we cannot yet imagine.
+By taking the tools of tissue engineering and adapting them to work on a scale as large as agriculture, cell-cultured meat could change the world.
 But first, we need political will to fund foundational academic research in this field.

 In September 2022, U.S. President Joe Biden announced an initiative to supercharge biomanufacturing in the United States and, excitingly, cell-cultured meat was directly mentioned.
 His executive order tasked public bodies, including the Departments of Energy, Agriculture, Defense, and Health and Human Services, among others, with submitting detailed plans on how to advance the bioeconomy in their respective sectors.
 The new initiative targets fields ranging from biopharmaceuticals and cell-based therapies to agriculture and food—including foods made from cultured animal cells.
 With many specific policy and funding details remaining yet to be announced, to date, over $2 billion has already been earmarked under the plan.
 While this is promising news for many biotechnological sectors, it largely overlooks a key component necessary for the development of cell-cultured meat technologies, namely, the need for public academic funding.